Below is all firearm information you will need for both South Africa and the USA.

 - The recommended calibers required for hunt(s)

 - State that the firearms use is only for hunting purposes on mentioned properties

 - Date and signature of Outfitter

 - A letter of invitation from the outfitter stating the handgun is for hunting purposes only.

 - A motivational letter from you stating that the handgun is for hunting purposes and any other relevant motivation.

 Firearms must bear the manufacturer’s serial number or any other marks of identification.
 Make sure the identification number is on the barrel, the frame or the receiver of the firearm in the prescribed manner.

 Possible reasons why your application will not be approved:

 - The applicant has any of the above mentioned prohibited firearms and/or ammunition

 - If any of the supporting documents as required cannot be produced

 - The applicant is less than 21 years of age

-If your application for a temporary import permit is refused, your firearms in addition to your ammunition will be confiscated and will only be given back to you when you depart to your country of residence.
+Rejection of your temporary import permit application will result in confiscation of your firearms and your ammunition.
+Your belongings will only be returned once you depart to your country of residence.

 Any person under the age of 21 that wishes to apply for a temporary import permit, has to include a special motivational letter with the application proving that he/she is a capable hunter.
 Any additional motivational letters from 3rd parties will help with the application.

-While you are in South Africa your permit should on your person until you leave the country as well as when your firearms are in your possession.
+Your permit must be on your person until you leave the country and ESPECIALLY when your firearms are in your possession.
 Remember the issuing of the Temporary Import Permits at the port of entry is FREE OF CHARGE.
 Do not tip or pay any SAPS Officer for this service.